-In c#, the lock keyword is useful to acquire the mutual-exclusion of lock for the specified block of code to make sure that at a time only one thread can execute it.
+In c#, the lock keyword is useful to acquire the mutual-exclusion of lock for the specified block of code to make sure that at a time, only one thread can execute it.

-In case, if any other thread wants to execute the same piece of code, then it should wait until the thread that holds the lock finishes its execution.
+If any other thread wants to execute the same piece of code, then it should wait until the thread that holds the lock finishes its execution.

-keyword in c# to acquire the mutual-exclusion of lock for the specified piece of code.
+Following is the syntax of using lock keyword in c# to acquire the mutual-exclusion of lock for the specified piece of code.

 lock (x)